-The Left habitually bemoans the living conditions of immigrants in rich countries while actively campaigning for more of it.
-The situation of immigrants is seen as everywhere bad, while immigration remains an unquestioned good.
-The circle is squared by attributing all the problems of immigration to the failings in the host communities.
+The Left habitually bemoans the living conditions of immigrants in rich countries while actively campaigning for more immigration.
+The situation of immigrants is seen as everywhere bad, but immigration remains an unquestioned good.
+This circle is squared by attributing all the problems of immigration to the failings in the host community.

 Arriving in a rich country is inherently disenchanting for a low skilled person and their children.
 The Left should stick to its core values.
-Helping people consign themselves unwittingly to multi-generational poverty isn’t the enlightened mission western liberals imagine it to be.
+Helping others unwittingly consign themselves to multi-generational poverty isn’t the enlightened project western liberals imagine it to be.